 Olivet University professors understand their academic work to be in the service of the church.
 Most faculty members have experienced ministry first-hand and all are currently engaged in the life of the church from the local to the national level.
 A diverse group, our resident faculty includes scholars of different traditions and philosophies; their classes blend practical discussions of pastoral work with deep theological insight.

-Each of Olivet University’s colleges is designed to enable men and women to use various skills to reach the ‘network generation’ for Jesus Christ through vocational ministry, and to enable students to achieve a Biblical worldview.
+Each of Olivet University’s schools is designed to enable men and women to use various skills to reach the ‘network generation’ for Jesus Christ through vocational ministry, and to enable students to achieve a Biblical worldview.

 Olivet's core learning outcomes are learning outcomes expected of every Olivet graduate regardless of program area.
 They describe core skills and abilities our graduates need to succeed in the professional world, and in a world that demands continuous learning--skills like critical thinking, problem solving, writing, speaking, and the ability to do information research and use technology.